Aravind-Jalda/interview-prep/Jenkins/README.md

 # 📚 Interview Prep Repository

 ## 📌 Objective
-This repository helps in preparing for DevOps interviews with simple and practical explanations.
+This repository is designed to help prepare for DevOps interviews with practical and easy-to-understand explanations.

 ---

 ## ⚙️ Jenkins Section

+Files:
-File: `jenkins-qa.md`
+- `jenkins-qa.md`
+- `jenkins-scenarios.md`

 Covers:
 - CI/CD concepts
+- Pipelines and Jenkinsfile
-- Jenkins pipelines
+- Real-time scenarios
-- Jobs and agents
+- Debugging and troubleshooting
-- Integration with Git
-- Real-world usage
+- Deployment strategies

 ---